STS-27: Tile damage

 the windshield at various times during ascent.
 The crew made an inspection of the shuttle's impacted starboard side using the shuttle's Canadarm, but the limited resolution and range of the cameras made it impossible to determine the full extent of the tile damage.

 The problem was compounded by the fact that the crew was prohibited from using their standard method of sending images to ground control due to the classified nature of the mission.
 The crew was forced to use a slow, encrypted transmission method, likely causing the images NASA engineers received to be of poor quality, causing them to think the damage was actually "just lights and shadows".
 They told the crew the damage did not look any more severe than on past missions.

 One report describes the crew as "infuriated" that Mission Control Center seemed unconcerned.
 When Gibson saw the damage he thought to himself, "We are going to die"; he and others did not believe that the shuttle would survive reentry.
 Gibson advised the crew to relax because "No use dying all tensed-up", he said, but if instruments indicated that the shuttle was disintegrating, Gibson planned to "tell mission control what I thought of their analysis" in the remaining seconds before his death.

 Mullane recalled that while filming the reentry through the upper deck's overhead windows, "I had visions of molten aluminum being smeared backwards, like rain on a windshield".
-Although the shuttle landed safely "The damage was much worse than any of us had expected", he wrote.
+Although the shuttle landed safely, "The damage was much worse than any of us had expected", he wrote.
 Upon landing, the magnitude of the damage to the shuttle astonished NASA; over 700 damaged tiles were noted, and one tile was missing altogether.
-The missing tile had been located over the aluminum mounting plate for an L-band antenna (one of six, part of the Tactical air navigation system (TACAN) landing system), perhaps preventing a burn-through of the sort that would ultimately doom Columbia in 2003.
+This missing tile had fortunately been located over the aluminum mounting plate for an L-band antenna (one of six, part of the Tactical air navigation system (TACAN) landing system), perhaps preventing a burn-through of the sort that would ultimately doom Columbia in 2003.
 There was almost no damage present on the orbiter's left side.
 STS-27 Atlantis was the most damaged launch-entry vehicle to return to Earth successfully.
 Gibson believed that had the shuttle been destroyed, Congress would have ended the shuttle program given that only one successful mission had occurred between his flight and the loss of Challenger.

-A review team investigated the cause beginning with a detailed inspection of the Atlantis TPS damage, and a review of related inspection reports to establish an in-depth anomaly definition.
+A review team investigated the cause, beginning with a detailed inspection of the Atlantis TPS damage, and a review of related inspection reports to establish an in-depth anomaly definition.
 An exhaustive data review followed to develop a fault tree and several failure scenarios.
 This and other information gained during the review formed the basis for the team's findings and recommendations.